b6428259/englishkorat_go/Docs/BILLS.md

 - Derived: `payment_method` (enum: `cash`, `debit_card`, `credit_card`, `transfer`, `other`, `unknown`), `currency`, `status`, `due_date`, `paid_date`.
 - `raw` (json): Original row capture for traceability.

+Bill status values:
+- `Paid` - the bill has been fully paid and reconciled.
+- `Unpaid` - the bill is recorded but not yet paid. (default for manual bills)
+- `Overdue` - the bill has passed its due date and remains unpaid.
+- `Partially Paid` - some payment(s) have been made but the bill is not fully settled.

 ## Deterministic Transaction ID

 The internal `transaction_id` is generated to group lines from the same bill: